metocean/moana-qc/README.md

 # ops-qc

 This library contains code initially intended for the operational, near real-time quality-control of Mangōpare/Moana oceanographic observation data.
 Only automatic quality control is included at this time, for use with measurements transmitted in near real-time.
+See Jakoboski et. al, 2023, in preparation for more information on the sensor programme (or contact info@moanaproject.org).

 The first versions are for the purpose of quality-controlling data from the Moana Project's Mangopare (Te Tiro Moana) Mangōpare/Moana temperature and pressure sensor, but will be made more generic when needed.

 ---
 # Current Notes
 Master branch is currently intended for MetOcean operational use.
-The external-aus branch is intended for development use by the IMOS Fish-SOOP programme.
+The external-aus branch is intended for development by the IMOS Fish-SOOP programme.

 ---
 ## Some to-dos